Uncrackable Encryption Likely Demanded by Big Businesses: Phones They Own Could Be Listened to by Competing Businesses

-What’s safe is that business information collected by law enforcement agencies pursuant to criminal and national security investigations and warrants is probably not being shared with competitors, the main exception being trade secrets during court proceedings, and a recent court case may have shown that even that exception may not be much of a risk any longer.
-While such improper revelations would presumably be secret, if they had been happening on a substantial scale over the years, at least some significant cases of it likely would have been publicly revealed by now, and as a scandal.
+What’s safe is that business information collected by law enforcement and national security agencies pursuant to criminal and national security investigations and warrants in some nations is probably not being shared with competitors, the main exception being trade secrets during court proceedings, and a recent court case may have shown that even that exception may not be much of a risk any longer.
+While such improper revelations would presumably be secret, if they had been happening on a substantial scale over the years, at least some significant cases of it likely would have been publicly revealed by now, and as scandals.
 I don’t think it has been reported, so it’s probably not happening.

 However, that leaves open some international risk, as some reporting says that not all governments are as scrupulous, the People’s Republic of China having been one nation with sharing of information gleaned for a national security purpose with domestic business that was competing with non-Chinese businesses (although the national government may have pared that back).
 A multinational business may have its information exposed to a nation that shares even if its main operations are in a nation thaat does not.
 Thus, the multinational may reasonably be concerned and may demand a high level of privacy on its communications, including uncrackable encryption.

 No End in Sight

 Some of the business customers are large and powerful.
 Some of the device builders are, too.
 The struggle between the commercial side and the government side, and the cooperation, will continue.